 ON THIS PAGE: You will find out more about the physical and emotional side effects that can occur long after treatment for this type of cancer has ended and how these late effects can be prevented and/or managed.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 People who received treatment for Hodgkin lymphoma have an increased risk of developing other diseases or conditions later in life because both chemotherapy and radiation therapy can cause permanent damage.
 Treatments have improved in the last 30 years, and now patients are less likely to experience late effects; however, there is still some risk.
-Therefore, it is important that patients see their doctors for their follow-up care regularly to watch for any new side effects.
+Therefore, it is important that patients see their doctors regularly for follow-up care and watch for any new side effects.

 - Radiation therapy to the pelvic area can lead to infertility in women or men unless the ovaries or testicles are shielded from the radiation during treatment.
 Also, teenagers and adults who received chemotherapy may be at higher risk for low sperm counts (for men) or damage to the ovaries (for women).

 Men who received combination chemotherapy may be at risk for infertility after treatment.
 The risk appears to be associated with drugs known as alkylating agents, which are used much less often in current chemotherapy regimens for Hodgkin lymphoma.
 Although the risk of infertility for men is low after chemotherapy for Hodgkin lymphoma, it is still possible, and men who are considering having a family should consider sperm storage before starting chemotherapy.
 Men who have had a stem cell transplant are almost always infertile after this treatment.